-- I. "rehabilitation" or "conservation" means the restoration and renewal of a slum or blighted area or portion thereof in accordance with an approved plan by use of powers granted by the Metropolitan Redevelopment Code; - J. "metropolitan redevelopment area" means a slum area or a blighted area or a combination thereof that the local government so finds and declares and designates as appropriate for a metropolitan redevelopment project; - K. "metropolitan redevelopment plan" means a plan, as it exists from time to time, for one or more metropolitan redevelopment areas or for a metropolitan redevelopment project, which plan shall:
+[H-] J. "rehabilitation" or "conservation" means the restoration and renewal of a slum or blighted area or portion thereof in accordance with [any] an approved plan by use of powers granted by the Metropolitan Redevelopment Code;

+[M.] K. "metropolitan redevelopment area" means a slum area or a blighted area or a combination thereof that the local [governing body] government so finds and declares and designates as appropriate for a metropolitan redevelopment project;

-- (1) seek to eliminate the problems created by a slum area or blighted area; - (2) conform to the general plan for the local government as a whole; and - activities to be carried out in the area, including any proposals for land acquisition; proposals for demolition and removal of structures; redevelopment; proposals for improvements, rehabilitation and conservation; zoning and planning changes; land uses, maximum densities, building restrictions and requirements; and the plan's relationship to definite local objectives respecting land uses, improved traffic patterns and controls, public transportation, public utilities, recreational and community facilities, housing facilities, commercial activities or enterprises, industrial or manufacturing use and other public improvements; - L. "real property" includes all lands, including improvements and fixtures thereon, and property of any nature appurtenant thereto or used in connection therewith and every estate, interest, right and use, legal or equitable, therein, including terms for years and liens by way of judgment, mortgage or otherwise; - M. "bonds" means any bonds, including refunding bonds, notes, interim certificates, certification of
+- [N.] L. "metropolitan redevelopment plan" means a plan, as it exists from time to time, for one or more metropolitan redevelopment areas or for a metropolitan redevelopment project, which plan shall: - (1) seek to eliminate the problems created by a slum area or blighted area; - (2) conform to the general plan for the [municipality] local government as a whole; and - activities to be carried out in the area, including [but not limited to] any proposals for land acquisition; proposals for demolition and removal of structures; redevelopment; proposals for improvements, rehabilitation and conservation; zoning and planning changes; land uses, maximum densities, building restrictions and requirements; and the plan's relationship to definite local objectives respecting land uses, improved traffic patterns and controls, public transportation, public utilities, recreational and community facilities, housing facilities, commercial activities or enterprises, industrial or manufacturing use and other public improvements;

+[0.]
+M. "real property" includes all lands, including improvements and fixtures thereon, and property of any nature appurtenant thereto or used in connection therewith and every estate, interest, right and use, legal or equitable, therein, including terms for years and liens by way of judgment, mortgage or otherwise;

+[P.] N. "bonds" means any bonds, including refunding bonds, notes, interim certificates, certification of indebtedness, debentures, metropolitan redevelopment bonds or other securities evidencing an obligation and issued under the provisions of the Metropolitan Redevelopment Code or other obligations;

-- N. "obligee" includes a bondholder, agent or trustee for a bondholder or lessor demising to the local government property used in connection with a metropolitan redevelopment project or any assignee or assignees of such lessor's interest or any part thereof; - O. "person" means an individual, firm, partnership, corporation, company, association, joint stock association or body politic or the state or any political subdivision thereof and shall further include any trustee, receiver, assignee or other person acting in a similar representative capacity; - P. "area of operation" means an area within a local government's jurisdiction, except that it shall not include an area that lies within the jurisdiction of another local government unless an ordinance has been adopted by the other local government declaring a need therefor; - Q. "board" or "commission" means a board, commission, department, division, office, body or other unit of a local government designated by the local government to perform functions authorized by the Metropolitan Redevelopment Code as directed by the local government;
+$[\P \cdot]$ $[\P \cdot]$ "obligee" includes $[\P \cdot]$ $[\P \cdot]$ bondholder, agent or trustee for $[\P \cdot]$ $[\P \cdot]$ bondholder or lessor demising to the $[\P \cdot]$ local government property used in connection with a metropolitan redevelopment project or any assignee or assignees of such lessor's interest or any part thereof;

+[R.] P. "person" means [any] an individual, firm, partnership, corporation, company, association, joint stock association or body politic or the state or any political subdivision thereof and shall further include any trustee, receiver, assignee or other person acting in a similar representative capacity;

+[S.] Q. "area of operation" means [the] an area within [the corporate limits of the municipality and the area .208217.1 outside of the corporate limits but within five miles of such limits or otherwise on municipally owned property wherever located] a local government's jurisdiction, except that it shall not include [any] an area that lies within the [territorial boundaries] jurisdiction of another [municipality] local government unless an ordinance has been adopted by [the governing body of] the other [municipality] local government declaring a need therefor;
-R.

-S.
+[T.] R. "board" or "commission" means a board, commission, department, division, office, body or other unit of [the municipality] a local government designated by the local [governing body] government to perform functions authorized by the Metropolitan Redevelopment Code as directed by the local [governing body] government; [and

+U.] S. "public officer" means any person who is in charge of any department or branch of government of the [municipality] local government; and

-government and a private entity."
+T. "fair value" means the negotiated price or value of an asset or liability agreed upon by a local government and a private entity."

-Chapter 391, Section 6) is amended to read:

-government; and

-improvements."

-"3-60A-6.
-USE OF PRIVATE ENTERPRISE AND PUBLIC POWERS.--A local government, to the greatest feasible extent,

 SECTION 5.
-Section 3-60A-6 NMSA 1978 (being Laws 1979,
+Section 3-60A-6 NMSA 1978 (being Laws 1979, Chapter 391, Section 6) is amended to read: